Data about debit and credit card transactions can be a powerful tool for understanding consumer spending trends.

 How you can use card transaction data as an indicator of business performance

-Historically, card transaction data has been used as a bellwether for consumer trends.
+Historically, card transaction data analytics has been used as a bellwether for consumer trends.
 When aggregated at the cardholder level, this data helps both marketers and government agencies understand buyer preferences and macro economic trends.

-Recently, however, it’s been recognized that card transaction data can also provide valuable insights about the health of a business.
+Recently, however, it’s been recognized that card spending data can also provide valuable insights about the health of a business.
 Looking at trends in card revenues, transaction volumes, and customer concentrations can reveal whether a business is growing or declining.
 When aggregated by business, this data is often referred to as “merchant transaction data.”

 Card revenue does not reflect all of a business’s revenue, but COVID-19 has accelerated the trend of consumers using cards over cash.
 Merchant transaction data is especially helpful for businesses operating in industries where a high proportion of transactions are made by card, for example retail shops, restaurants, and service providers.